StanmoreITDept/Bryantllangllang_website/README.md

 # Bryantllangllang_🌐 Hot Beans Web – Client Website Solution
 ## 🧾 Project Overview

 This project is a **professional website created for Hot Beans Web**, a fictional web development company.
-It was developed by students at **Stanmore College** as part of their BTEC Level 1 and Level 3 IT coursework to simulate real-world web design and client communication.
+It was developed by **Bryant Llang Llang** at **Stanmore College** as part of his BTEC Level 3 IT coursework to simulate real-world web design and client communication.

 The purpose of the website is to **attract new junior developers** to join the Hot Beans Web team and to **showcase the company’s services, values, and portfolio**.